Skip to Content

 The Waitomo Caves is arguably the best place to see glow worms in New Zealand and after touring the caves myself, I can agree with that – there are literally thousands of them!
 Here, you can hop on a boat tour through the grotto within the cave where you can get up close to the fascinating glow worms.

-Alternatively, if you don’t fancy driving yourself why not consider this full-day tour from Auckland which includes a visit to both Hobbiton and Waitomo Caves.
-It also includes a kiwi-style lunch and transport to and from your Auckland hotel.
+Alternatively, if you don’t fancy driving yourself, consider this full-day tour from Auckland which includes a visit to both Hobbiton and Waitomo Caves.
+It also includes a Kiwi-style lunch and transport to and from your Auckland hotel.
 What we love about this tour is that it’s a small-group tour so only 14 people maximum are allowed, which means you’re getting a personalized experience.
-Allow 11 hours for this tour, it costs from $295 NZD per person.
+Allow 11 hours for this tour, it costs from $370 NZD per person and can be booked here!

 2. Hobbiton